Yeztugo® (lenacapavir)

 • The time from initiation of LEN to maximal protection against HIV-1 is unknown.1

-• PK data are available from a small Phase 1 study in healthy participants which were used as the basis for dosing in the PURPOSE 1 and PURPOSE 2 studies.
-PK can vary among individuals and in this study, 14 individuals who completed the full initiation dosing had a mean plasma LEN concentration thought to be associated with antiretroviral activity two hours after the second oral dose on Day 2.
-These PK data are not correlative of efficacy.2
+• PK data are available from a small phase 1 study in healthy participants that were used as the basis for dosing in the PURPOSE 1 and PURPOSE 2 studies.
+In this study, 14 healthy individuals who completed the full initiation dosing had a mean plasma LEN concentration thought to be associated with ARV activity 2 hours after the second oral LEN dose on Day 2.
+These PK data are not correlative of efficacy.3

-Since direct measurement of time to protection is infeasible, estimates of time to protection come from pharmacokinetic surrogates (ie, how long it takes for relevant drug concentrations to reach target levels thought to be protective).
-The target IQ4 concentration is thought to be a threshold trough for HIV treatment, but the levels required for HIV prevention remain unknown.3
+Since direct measurement of time to protection is infeasible, estimates of time to protection come from PK surrogates (ie, how long it takes for relevant drug concentrations to reach target levels thought to be protective).
+The target IQ4 concentration is thought to be a threshold trough for HIV treatment, but the levels required for HIV prevention remain unknown.4

-The time for LEN to reach target IQ4 for antiretroviral activity is based on PK surrogates reported from dose-response relationship of LEN and mean concentrations predicted to provide near maximal antiretroviral activity.3 In the case of LEN, the target drug concentration of IQ4 (15.5 ng/mL) is based on the observation that this concentration conferred potent antiretroviral activity as monotherapy in people living with HIV in a phase 1b study and based on the observation of high rates of virologic suppression in phase 2/3 studies in people living with HIV when LEN was dosed targeting trough concentrations ≥IQ4.2
+The time for LEN to reach target IQ4 for ARV activity is based on PK surrogates reported from the dose-response relationship of LEN and the mean concentrations predicted to provide near maximal ARV activity.4 In the case of LEN, the target drug concentration of IQ4 (15.5 ng/mL) is based on the observation that this concentration conferred potent ARV activity as monotherapy in PWH in a phase 1b study and that high rates of virologic suppression in phase 2/3 studies in PWH when LEN was dosed targeting trough concentrations ≥IQ4.3

-Please note: While IQ4 is considered a measure associated with antiretroviral activity, it is not a validated threshold and is it not the only factor in determining antiretroviral or prophylactic activity.3
+Please note: While IQ4 is considered a measure associated with ARV activity, it is not a validated threshold, and it is not the only factor in determining ARV or prophylactic activity.4

-The LEN regimen consisting of concurrent dosing of SUBQ LEN 927 mg and oral LEN 600 mg on Day 1 and oral LEN 600 mg on Day 2 followed by SUBQ LEN every 6 months thereafter was characterized in a Phase 1, single-center, open-label study.
-Among 14 healthy participants following LEN administration, mean plasma LEN concentration and its lower 90% confidence interval bound exceeded the target IQ4 (15.5 ng/mL) from 2 hours post-dose on Day 2 and was consistently maintained above the target IQ4 during the dosing interval.
+A phase 1, single-center, open-label study evaluated the PK of the following LEN regimen: SUBQ LEN 927 mg and oral LEN 600 mg on Day 1, oral LEN 600 mg on Day 2, and SUBQ LEN every 6 months thereafter.
+Among 14 healthy individuals, mean plasma LEN concentration and the lower bound of its 90% CI exceeded the target IQ4 (15.5 ng/mL) at 2 hours post-dose on Day 2 and was consistently maintained above the target IQ4 during the dosing interval.
 These PK data are not correlative of efficacy.
-Overall, LEN was well tolerated, and there were no serious adverse events.
-Injection site reactions were the most common AEs and no deaths were reported.2
+Overall, LEN was well tolerated, and there were no serious AEs.
+Injection site reactions were the most common AEs, and no deaths were reported.

 References